ISSUES FOR DISCUSSION

 Leaders must look ahead, be enthusiastic, act with a calm state of mind, and not allow problems to pile up before trying to solve them.
 If they do this in an orderly manner they will offer leadership by being proactive rather than reactive.

 IMPROVEMENT (1929 -1956)

 Modesty helps one go forward, whereas conceit makes one lag behind.
 This is a truth that should be recognised.
 No matter how successful one is, there is no justification for feeling conceited or arrogant.

-While a successful accomplishment provides a sense of satisfaction it also contains the seeds of inertia to progress and seek improvement.
+a successful accomplishment provides a sense of satisfaction it also contains the seeds of inertia to progress and seek improvement.
 The flattery and praise that is often associated with success can be like sugar coated bullets and inflict great harm on one’s

 In our passage through life we inevitably accumulate a degree of baggage, which can become unwieldy encumbrances if we stick to them blindly and uncritically.

 mistakes in our life, it means we are limiting our ability to improve by accepting that unnecessary baggage.
 On the other hand, if we believe we haven’t made any mistakes that can be the harbinger of conceit, pride and arrogance.

 We should always strive to do things honestly, for without an honest attitude it is absolutely impossible to accomplish anything worthwhile in this world.

 on the lightest task and leave the heavier tasks to others.
 In the same principle, if a task is part of a larger project, we should always try to see it in the context of the whole, and accomplish the task accordingly.

 we must exert a level of independence to ask questions and use our initiative, but it is wrong to assume that the doctrine of independence is wedded to the “me first’ attitude.
 We live in a society and it is impossible to avoid, or deny, relationships

 We should not be indifferent to the difficulties of other people, but when we have the opportunity, and the capability, we should offer our assistance.

 the sake of peace, or friendship, when we clearly know something is not right.
 Other times, we may deliberately avoid examining an issue in detail for the sake of maintaining good terms with someone, or an organisation.
 This type of liberal approach will prove

 Likewise, it is wrong not to speak up when we know, or believe, something is wrong.
 If we are unprepared to speak to a person face to face, we should not talk about them behind their backs.